gbmap/gbmap/README.md

 <img src="pulsar.gif">

 ```
-λ > Hi, I'm a Unity Developer interested in math, AI and animation.
+λ > Hi, I'm a game developer interested in math, AI and animation.
 Haskell is cool.
 ```